 Folgerpedia is the Folger's collaboratively-edited, search-based encyclopedia of all things related to the Folger or of interest to the Folger community.
 The articles are contributed by the staff of various departments within the institution, as well as Folger readers and other scholars.
 Many different types of articles can be found on Folgerpedia, including those that cover:

 - Past scholarly programming at the Folger Institute

 - Relevant early modern resources

-The Collation is a blog featuring scholarship from the Folger Shakespeare Library.
-The Collation posts twice a week and features items from the collections, research being done by staff and readers, tips on using our online resources, and glimpses into the Folger’s scholarly programming.
+The Collation is a blog featuring scholarship from the Folger.
+The Collation posts weekly and features items from the collections, research being done by staff and readers, tips on using our online resources, and glimpses into the Folger’s scholarly programming.

 The Folger Shakespeare Library Finding Aid Database provides finding aids for the Folger's manuscript and archival collections.
 These finding aids give detailed descriptions about the creation, historical context, arrangement, and content of collections of papers, as well as the information necessary for readers to identify and request the specific documents relevant to their research.
 These online finding aids are accessible in two ways: you may browse through the list of finding aids to locate by name a particular collection of papers (for example, the Bacon-Townshend Collection of papers), or you may use the search function to find all mentions of your search term across all of the finding aids (for example, if you searched for "Padua," you would be shown all of the places across all of the finding aids where Padua is mentioned).